-6-9.GWH.3.1.1 Define scarcity and its impact on decision making such as trade and settlement.
+6-9.GWH.3.1.1 Define abundance and scarcity, and their impact on decision making such as trade and settlement.

-Objective(s): By the end of Geography-Western Hemisphere, the student will be able to: 6-9.GWH.3.2.1 Describe how different economic systems in the Western Hemisphere answer the basic economic questions on what to produce, how to produce, and for whom to produce.
+Objective(s): By the end of Geography-Western Hemisphere, the student will be able to:

+6-9.GWH.3.2.1 Describe how different economic systems in the Western Hemisphere answer the basic economic questions on what to produce, how to produce, and for whom to produce.
 6-9.GWH.3.2.2 Compare the standard of living of various countries of the Western Hemisphere today using Gross Domestic Product (GDP) per capita as an indicator.
 6-9.GWH.3.2.3 Analyze current economic issues in the countries of the Western Hemisphere using a variety of information resources.
 6-9.GWH.3.2.4 Identify economic connections between a local community and the countries of the Western Hemisphere.
+6-9.GWH.3.2.5 Identify specific areas of the Western Hemisphere with important natural resource deposits.
+6-9.GWH.3.2.6 Investigate how physical geography, productive resources, specialization, and trade have influenced the way people earn income.